 We all cast a shadow in the lives of others we know.
 It can be a shadow of selfishness or selflessness.
-If we learn a lesson in life or a tool that helps us, then we can guide and assist others.
+If we learn a lesson in life or a tool that helps us, we can guide and assist others.

 Every day we have the opportunity to cast the shadow as a compassionate and giving spiritual person.
-On the other hand, we can be choose the path of greed and selfishness.
+On the other hand, we can choose the path of greed and selfishness.
 We can magnify and glorify ourselves and our status.
 Our inner work becomes a reflection of the shadow of our lives.

 What type of shadow do you cast in the lives of others?
 Here are some questions to ask yourself about your spiritual shadow:

 - What kind of spiritual shadow do you cast?
 Do you throw a long shadow as if standing in the early morning or late afternoon sun?
 Or is your shadow non-existent, as if the sun is directly overhead?